 Walt Disney World History

 Disney World opened in 1971 with only one theme park – the Magic Kingdom, which was modeled closely after Disneyland in Anaheim, California.
 However, Walt Disney had always envisioned Disney World as a much larger resort area including several additional parks and luxury themed hotels.
 Epcot, originally conceived by Disney himself, followed the Magic Kingdom in 1982, Disney’s Hollywood Studios in 1989, and the Animal Kingdom in 1998.
 Several luxury resorts opened at the same time as the Magic Kingdom, including Disney’s Contemporary Resort and Disney’s Polynesian Resort.
 The Palm and Magnolia gold courses also opened around the same time.
-Additional resorts ranging from deluxe to value have opened in every decade since, and the Disney World resort has added additional golf courses, two water parks, a sporting complex and a shopping district called Downtown Disney.
+Additional resorts ranging from deluxe to value have opened in every decade since, and the Disney World resort has added additional golf courses, two water parks, a sporting complex and a shopping district called Disney Springs.

 In all, the Walt Disney Resort covers almost 50 square miles of land in central Florida, and is located about 20 miles from the city of Orlando.
 Close to the Highway 192 and Interstate 4 freeways, and the entrances to the resort, sit the majority of Disney World’s parks and resorts.
 If you think of Disney World as an isosceles triangle, tipped slightly counterclockwise, the Magic Kingdom is at the apex of the triangle while the remaining parks line up roughly along the base of the triangle.
 Epcot is at the center of the baseline, with Disney’s Hollywood Studios to the southwest and the Animal Kingdom further southwest at the far corner of the triangle.
-Northeast of Epcot along the baseline is the Lake Buena Golf Course and Downtown Disney.
+Northeast of Epcot along the baseline is the Lake Buena Golf Course and Disney Springs.

 Walt Disney World Attractions and Accommodations